SyncfusionExamples/getting-started-with-the-vue-toolbar-component/README.md

 Vue Toolbar is a feature-rich component that provides an interface for selecting a command from a collection of commands.
 Its features include different orientations, responsive modes (scrollable and pop-up), templating, and button alignment based on priority.

-It allows customizing the command appearance with HTML elements like images, text buttons, toggle buttons, select boxes, text boxes, and autocomplete.
+It allows customizing the component appearance with HTML elements like images, text buttons, toggle buttons, select boxes, text boxes, and autocomplete.
 This helps you make toolbar search boxes and toolbar menu-like applications.
 And provides data binding support, rendered based on a JSON array collection of properties such as text, type, and alignment.
 Data binding can be achieved by forming an array collection of items.

 Documentation: [https://ej2.syncfusion.com/vue/documentation/listview/getting-started](https://ej2.syncfusion.com/vue/documentation/toolbar/getting-started)